The Glow Pt. 2: Music and lyrics

 Canadian indie rock band Eric's Trip influenced Elverum's use of recurring imagery and themes.

 The Glow Pt.
 2 marked a shift in Elverum's writing from the "short, straightforward pop songs" of the Microphones' previous studio album It Was Hot, We Stayed in the Water to a more abstract, symbolic style, although it uses "similar sounds and songwriting styles".'
 Elverum's lyrics range from being highly specific to "macrocosmic" in scale.
 The lyrics are performed in a stream of consciousness manner and frequently reference nature and the Pacific Northwest while exhibiting a sense of longing.
 The songs are equally diverse, ranging from ambient pieces, to acoustic folk songs, to "expansive multitracked forces of nature", with multi-tracking being utilised on songs such as "I'll Not Contain You".
 Sudden piano stabs and abrupt rhythm and key changes are present throughout The Glow Pt.
 2. Elverum employs multiple unique production techniques, such as compartmentalising individual notes to separate audio tracks and arranging the tracks to perform the melody in sequence.
 "Call-and-response" panning is featured on the song "Instrumental".
-(Note: Citation does not specfiy which (Instrumental).)
+(Note: Citation does not specify which (Instrumental).)

 The theme of fire is central to the album.
 The fire on the artwork is meant to be a representation of "the Glow"; this was first introduced on the fourth track of It Was Hot, We Stayed in the Water, which Elverum stated was a "glowing window that you see as you are freezing to death in the snow, or the light you go into supposedly when you die".
 Of the presence of "the Glow" on The Glow Pt.
 2, Elverum said it represents "one's inner 'life force'".
 Themes of flesh, blood, water, wood, life, death and overcoming depression are also central to the album.

 A 17-second sample of the chorus to "I Want Wind to Blow", featuring four vocal tracks.
 The first track is of Elverum singing and the other three are used to form an elongated chord.

 The opening track "I Want Wind to Blow" was recorded on January 1, 2001.
 Elverum wrote the melody in Philadelphia while on tour.
 The countermelody to the song is played in the key of G major, though the main melody is played in a higher register.
 The instrumentation for the song was performed by Elverum; he recorded the piano tracks far away from the microphone to capture the natural sounds of the piano in the studio, which would otherwise not be picked up.
 The guitar sections were intended to resemble the sound of water by miking the amp and strings while two stereos were used to create stereophonic sound.
 The song records Elverum scraping a snare drum.